skaldarnar/skaldarnar.github.io/_posts/2017-03-10-mentors-perspective-on-gsoc.md

 ---

 Maybe this helps some of you to get an impression of what Google Summer of Code looks from the other side.
-We are happy for every new face that shoes up and you can contribute no matter if you get a slot for the summer project or not.
+We are happy for every new face that ~~shoes~~ shows up and you can contribute no matter if you get a slot for the summer project or not.
 Look out for interesting projects, reach out to the community and become part of open source software development!